What is an Ankle Fracture?

 - Difficulty bearing weight or walking

-Following an ankle injury, it is important to have the ankle evaluated by a specialist for proper diagnosis and treatment.
+Following an ankle injury, it is important to have the ankle evaluated by a specialist.
+This should be done for proper diagnosis and treatment.
 Your doctor will base the diagnosis on the injury history and physical examination of the ankle.
-Based on an initial evaluation, your doctor may order X-ray, CT scan or MRI scan of the injured ankle to determine the extent of the injury and the proper treatment.
+Then based on an initial evaluation, your doctor may order X-ray, CT scan or MRI scan.

 Treatment for Ankle Fractures

-The treatment for an ankle fracture can be nonsurgical or surgical depending on the symptoms, overall patient health and severity of the ankle fracture.
-A non-surgical fracture treatment normally involves immobilization to a certain degree of the fractured ankle (casting).
+The treatment for an ankle fracture ranges from conservative to surgical.
+This varies depending on the symptoms, overall health and severity.
+Treating a non-surgical fracture involves immobilization, such as casting.
 However, if the bones are displaced and unaligned, surgery is recommended.

 Broken Ankle Surgery

-The goal of an ankle fracture surgery is to manually place the fractured bones in proper alignment and to stabilize them through the implantation of plates, rods, screws or wires in order to ensure proper position during the healing process.
-The type of ankle fracture procedure depends on the location and severity of the fracture.
-Following a fractured ankle surgery, patients will most likely need to wear a cast to ensure that the ankle bones heal properly and aligned.
+The goal of an ankle fracture surgery is to manually place the fractured bones in proper alignment.
+Then to stabilize them through the implantation of plates, rods, screws or wires.
+This is to ensure proper position during the healing process.

-In most cases, an ankle fracture repair surgery can be done on an outpatient basis allowing patients to go home the same day, thus decreasing the risks of potential infection rate associated with inpatient hospital stay.
-At Spine & Orthopedic Center, our foot and ankle surgeons have experience in providing care on an outpatient basis.
+In most cases, an ankle fracture repair surgery is done outpatient.
+Allowing patients to go home the same day.
+Thus decreasing the risks of potential infection rate.